goldpointecoa/doula/README.md

 The website includes an integrated blog powered by Decap CMS.
 Blog posts are stored as markdown files with frontmatter metadata.

-### Local Development Blog
+### Blog Administration

-- Access the admin interface at `/admin`
+- Access the admin interface at `/admin` (requires Netlify deployment and authentication)
-- Currently configured with test backend for local editing
+- Content management through Decap CMS with Git Gateway integration
-- Changes are simulated locally for development
+- Real-time preview and publishing workflow

 ### Content Structure